 Estate Planning represents the generation of a life plan to address various issues regarding taxation both during our life and at our death.
-The focus is on “Asset Preservation” resulting in the elimination or reduction of Federal and New Jersey Estate Taxation.
+The focus is on “Asset Preservation” resulting in the elimination or reduction of Federal and New Jersey Estate Taxation and Probate Reduction of at least fifty per cent (50%) and hopefully 75%.
 Below, we’ve provided some common terms in alphabetical order for your reference.

 Person named by the court to represent the estate when there is no will or the will did not name an executor; also called a “personal representative.”